2018 Jaguar E-PACE P250 AWD S

 Another SUV homerun from Britain’s most affordable luxury marque

-The new 2018 E-Pace is here, and it’s primed to fill an important entry-level luxury niche within Jaguar’s ever-growing model lineup.
+The new 2018 E-PACE is here, and it’s primed to fill an important entry-level luxury niche within the brand's ever-growing model lineup.

-The E-Pace’ shifter connects through to a ZF-sourced nine-speed automatic transmission that would be a class-exclusive if it weren’t for the Range Rover Evoque, an SUV this E-Pace shares much of its underpinnings with.
-That Evoque gets renewed with the same in-house JLR Ingenium engine lineup this year, while both SUVs can be upgraded with more potent versions of the same engine making 296 horsepower and 295 lb-ft of torque, Jaguar’s version dubbed E-Pace R-Dynamic P300 AWD.
+The E-PACE’ shifter connects through to a ZF-sourced nine-speed automatic transmission that would be a class-exclusive if it weren’t for the Range Rover Evoque, an SUV this E-PACE shares much of its underpinnings with.
+That Evoque gets renewed with the same in-house JLR Ingenium engine lineup this year, while both SUVs can be upgraded with more potent versions of the same engine making 296 horsepower and 295 lb-ft of torque, Jaguar version dubbed E-PACE R-Dynamic P300 AWD.

 Fuel economy is competitive too, with the P250 AWD rated at 11.0 L/100km city, 8.4 highway and 9.8 combined and the P300 AWD good for a claimed 11.2, 8.6 and 10.1 respectively.